vermin/wazn-android-wallet/README.md

 2. Clone or otherwise download this repository.
 Then, in your terminal, `cd` into the repo directory.

 3. Run `npm install`.
-This will install the required `node_modules`, and download the necessary MyMonero libraries.
+This will install the required `node_modules`, and download the necessary Wazniya libraries.

 4. Run `npm run build`.

 This will build and package the web version of the application in the `browser_build` folder.
 Once that is done, it will initialise all necessary build files for your Android application.
 Finally, it will attempt to open the project in Android Studio.